 Hormones are special chemical messengers in your body that are created in your endocrine glands.
-They control most of your body functions, from your emotions to your hunger — so when they’re “off,” it can really affect you.
+They control most of your bodily functions, from your emotions to your hunger — so when they’re “off,” it can really affect you.
 Needless to say, hormones can be detrimental to weight loss.

 Leptin is one of your “hunger hormones.”
 It’s made in your fat cells, and it’s designed to help you know when to stop eating.
 If you’re obese, you may have built up a resistance to leptin.
-To keep it under control, monitor your amounts of fructose, which is found in sugary processed foods and in fruit.
+To keep it under control, monitor your amounts of fructose, which is found in sugary processed foods and fruit.

 Cortisol is the stress hormone, and it can be a real trouble for women who are trying to lose weight.
 High levels of cortisol encourages the conversion of blood sugar into fat for long-term storage.
 Reducing stress in your life might be easier said than done, but the rewards will be worth it.